 It is amazing how human we are and how we all generally think the same.
 As you know, the apostle Paul clearly said we all delight in the law of God after the inward man (Romans 7:22).
 The problem is we also have the law of sin, the same law that led to adultery, in our members as well.

-Even though God doesn't grade sin, we humans tend to do so.
-Christ said He forgives ALL manner of sin and the answer to Paul's question "who shall deliver me from the body of this death?" is Jesus Christ our Savior (Romans 7:25)!
+Paul knew quite well the struggles all humans have against sin (Romans 7:14 - 15, 18), including adultery.
+We ALL sin according to the Bible (Romans 7:23).
+Even though God does not grade sin, we humans tend to do so.
+Christ said He forgives ALL manner of sin!
+The answer to Apostle Paul's question as to WHO will save him (and us) from a body that wants to lead us to death is Jesus Christ our Savior (Romans 7:25)!

 Overcoming guilt is a matter of faith in Christ.
-The very fact you said you confessed your sin to God, your wife, pastors and the congregation and you said God forgives you.
-The reality is since you feel guilt means you doubt God forgives you.
-Intellectually, you know God forgives you from a Biblical point of view.
-Your problem is that in your heart you believe the sin was TOO evil.
-You are discriminating sin.
-You are grading sin which God doesn't do.
+The reality is that your guilt means you doubt God forgives you.
+Intellectually, of course, you know he does.
+The problem is that in your heart you believe that the sin of adultery is too evil!
+You are grading sin which God does not do.

-You are also saying aside from this sin, you haven't sinned.
-You and I both know better.
-We all sin!
-If you believe we all continue to sin (besides the one you mention) then you should feel guilty about them all!
-Since only THIS sin makes you guilty you evidently are having a very human problem of SELF-RIGHTEOUSNESS.
+If you believe we all continue to sin (besides the one you mention) even after we ask for forgiveness then you should feel guilty about them all!
+Since only this sin, adultery, leads you to guilt you have the common human problem of self-righteousness.

 Paul said the law of God was given that we might realize how much sin we commit (Romans 5:20).
 Either this is your only sin that is bad enough for you to feel guilty over or you do not understand how sinful you really are (which is self-righteous).
 All sin is equal, and therefore, we should continually see our guilt and sinful nature and know we look to Christ to forgive us.